 Agua Fresca 7.
 Barley Water

-Then to make about 2 cups of barley water, a third of a cup of barley to 2 cups of water and boil until the barley is soft, probably about half an hour at sea level.
+To make about 2 cups of barley water, add a third of a cup of barley to 2 cups of water and boil until the barley is soft, probably about half an hour at sea level.

 Pour off the liquid and there is your barley water.
 (The barley that is left is perfect for barley and mushroom soup or beef barley soup).

 In fact, barley water is usually brightened up with some kind of citrus.
-Just make a lemonade or a limonada as you normally would except use barley water instead of ordinary water.
+Make a lemonade or a limonada as you normally would, substituting barley water for plain water.
 It is a delightful drink even if not quite the cure-all that it was long believed to be.

 And it is the progenitor of a whole family of barley and barley-like drinks that will be coming soon to this screen.